MicrosoftDocs/well-architected/well-architected/performance-efficiency/performance-targets.md

 |[PE:01](checklist.md)| Define performance targets.
 Performance targets should be numerical values that are tied to workload requirements.
 You should implement performance targets for all workload flows.|
 |---|---|

 This guide describes the recommendations for establishing and exposing performance targets.
 Performance targets are metrics that define performance objectives.
 These metrics are expressed as a single numerical value or a numerical range.
 They're clear and specific metrics that drive continuous improvement.
-Performance targets are a numerical foundation for improvements.
-They help teams align their efforts toward specific goals.

-Without clear performance targets, teams might lack focus, resulting in inefficiency and uncertainty.
-The absence of performance targets can also lead to a lack of accountability for performance issues.
+Performance targets are a numerical foundation for improvements, and they help teams align their efforts toward specific goals.
+Without clear performance targets, teams might lack focus and lack of accountability for performance issues.
 By setting performance targets, teams can work toward specific objectives and drive continuous improvement.

 **Definitions**